rhcarvalho/openshift-devtools/README.md

 ```

 Now move to the upper screen, and, from the same directory that you started the
-server, create a new project:
+server, create a registry, a new project and image streams:

 ```
-$ . /scripts/1-export-config       # setup client to communicate with the server
-                                   # note that you need to `source` this script,
-                                   # therefore the "." there
-$ /scripts/2-create-registry-and-router
-$ /scripts/3-create-project
+$ . /scripts/oc-up
-$ /scripts/4-create-image-streams  # optional
 ```

+That should leave your shell ready to work on the "demo" project.
 You're ready to deploy new apps with `oc new-app`.

+Note that you need a "." (or `source`) before the script path.

 ### Cleaning up